-If you’ve bought a top quality new bathtub like alcove, freestanding, soaking or you’re renovating your bathroom, the process is never complete without installing a new drain and overflow assembly.
+If you’ve bought a new bathtub or you’re remodeling your bathroom, the process is never complete without installing a new drain and overflow assembly.

 Drain & Overflow Assembly

 If you’re new to renovations in the bathroom, you might not be overly familiar with what this assembly is.
-Before the steps on how to measure the tub drain size, here a little explanation on the drain and overflow assembly.
+Before the steps on how to measure the tub drain size, here is a little explanation of the drain and overflow assembly.

 The drain is connected to the drain pipes underground, and the overflow is meant to prevent flooding in the bathroom.
 There’s a high chance that your bathtub includes an overflow, but if it doesn’t, there’s no need to worry.

 As long as you follow these few steps on measuring bathtub drain, you will get the right fit for your new drain and overflow unit.
 You have to know how to reach the plumbing areas that you want to measure before you can take your measurements.